pcsmomo/microservices-node-react/README-appx-docker.md

 Docker Server is based on linux virtual machine\
 So it would have several containers and they communicate via Linux Kernel

+## Section 2: Manipulating Containers with the Docker Client

 ### 531. Docker Run in Detail